lukasturcani/stk/docs/source/index.rst

     # pairs.

     # Note that "do_not_optimize" is the name of a function
     # in this module.
-The does no work however and returns immediately.
+It simply returns immediately and as a result does
+    # no work.
     opt_func = {'NAME': 'do_not_optimize'}

     # ################################################################